-THAT the Board of Education of School District No. 71 (Comox Valley) receive the changes to Administrative Procedure 490 - Volunteers in District Schools, and Administrative Procedure 490 Appendix A - Criminal Record Search - Volunteers, revised June 25, 2024, as presented.
+THAT the Board of Education of School District No. 71 (Comox Valley) receive the changes to Administrative Procedure 490 - Volunteers in District Schools, Administrative Procedure 490 Appendix A - Criminal Record Search -Volunteers, and Administrative Procedure 490 Appendix B - Volunteer Code of Conduct, revised June 25, 2024, as presented.
+[May Sacht/McCannel-Keene]